tart/motop/README.md

 address                     The address of the server

+hideStatus                  Paramer to hide status for the server

 hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves

 ## License